Speak to an Advisor +91 98290 17524

 RERA applicabilityYes — full RERA project registrationPartial — entity structure may sit outside RERA

-When sale-leaseback wins
+When does sale-leaseback win?

 It is also better if you want cleaner legal title.
 A registered sale deed is the same instrument as residential real estate ownership.
 There is no entity overlay, no SPV partners, no joint decision-making — the unit is yours.